-(A) IN GENERAL.-The members and any alternates of a board shall each serve for a term of 3 years, except that the members and any alternates initially appointed to a board shall serve for terms of not more than 2, 3, and 4 years, as specified by the order.

-(B) LIMITATION ON CONSECUTIVE TERMS.-A member or alternate may serve not more than 2 consecutive terms.

-(C) CONTINUATION OF TERM.-Notwithstanding subparagraph (B), each member or alternate shall continue to serve until a successor is appointed by the Secretary.

-(D) VACANCIES.-A vacancy arising before the expiration of a term of office of an incumbent member or alternate of a board shall be filled in a manner provided for in the order.

-(6) COMPENSATION.-

-$(A)\ \mbox{In general.}\mbox{--Members and any alternates of a board shall serve without compensation.}$ or regular places of business in the performance of services for the board.

-(B) TRAVEL EXPENSES.-If approved by a board, members or alternates shall be reimbursed for reasonable travel expenses, which may include a per diem allowance or actual subsistence incurred while away from their homes

-(c) POWERS AND DUTIES OF A BOARD.-Each order shall specify the powers and duties of the board established under the order, which shall include the power and duty-

-(1) to administer the order in accordance with its terms and conditions and to collect assessments;

-(2) to develop and recommend to the Secretary for approval such bylaws as may be necessary for the functioning of the board and such rules as may be necessary to administer the order, including activities authorized to be carried out under the order;

-(3) to meet, organize, and select from among the members of the board a chairperson, other officers, and committees and subcommittees, as the board determines to be appropriate;
+- (A) IN GENERAL.-The members and any alternates of a board shall each serve for a term of 3 years, except that the members and any alternates initially appointed to a board shall serve for terms of not more than 2, 3, and 4 years, as specified by the order. - (B) LIMITATION ON CONSECUTIVE TERMS.-A member or alternate may serve not more than 2 consecutive terms. - (C) CONTINUATION OF TERM.-Notwithstanding subparagraph (B), each member or alternate shall continue to serve until a successor is appointed by the Secretary. - (D) VACANCIES.-A vacancy arising before the expiration of a term of office of an incumbent member or alternate of a board shall be filled in a manner provided for in the order. - (6) Compensation.- - (A) IN GENERAL.-Members and any alternates of a board shall serve without compensation. - (B) Travel expenses.-If approved by a board, members or alternates shall be reimbursed for reasonable travel expenses, which may include a per diem allowance or actual subsistence incurred while away from their homes or regular places of business in the performance of services for the board. - (c) POWERS AND DUTIES OF A BOARD.-Each order shall specify the powers and duties of the board established under the order, which shall include the power and duty- - (1) to administer the order in accordance with its terms and conditions and to collect assessments; - (2) to develop and recommend to the Secretary for approval such bylaws as may be necessary for the functioning of the board and such rules as may be necessary to administer the order, including activities authorized to be carried out under the order; - (3) to meet, organize, and select from among the members of the board a chairperson, other officers, and committees and subcommittees, as the board determines to be appropriate;